My child is going to have a special education evaluation soon. Is this something kids should study for?

 No. An evaluation for special education isn’t something kids should study for.
 Studying for an evaluation can actually be more harmful than helpful.

 If that happens, the evaluators might report inaccurate information.
-And the Individualized Education Program team uses that information to make important decisions.
+And the evaluation team uses that information to make important decisions.
 That includes decisions on what type of support your child needs and whether your child needs special education at all.

 Accurate results are crucial.
 With the right support, kids can thrive in school and beyond.
-That’s why kids shouldn’t study for evaluation testing.
+That’s why kids shouldn’t study for an evaluation.

 They do need to be prepared, though.

-Explain what will happen during the testing.
+Explain what will happen during the evaluation.
 That can help kids feel more comfortable.
-You can even watch a video together to see testing in action.
+You can even watch a video together to see what the assessment activities might look like.
 Tell your child who will be at the evaluation, too.